ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/configmap/using-configmap-for-enironment-variables/supplying-only-specific-environment-variables-from-configmap.md

 env
 ```

 You'll see a list of environment variables available to the container.
-This includes both `system-provided` as well as `user-provided` (using `env` and `envFrom` keyword) environment variables.
+This includes both `system-provided` as well as `user-provided` (using env and `valueFrom` keyword) environment variables.

 Print values of the environment variables we set: